 5. Casa di Giulietta & Juliet’s Balcony

 Juliet’s House (Casa di Giulietta) is one of the most popular places to see in Verona.
-It’s world famous as the setting of Shakespeare’s play ‘Romeo and Juliet’.
+It’s world-famous as the setting of Shakespeare’s play ‘Romeo and Juliet’.
 And yes, you can see the famous Juliet’s Balcony here – even if you decide not don’t visit the inside of the house itself.

-Despite the fact that Shakespeare never actually visited Italy, this 14th-century building and its balcony are synonymous with one of the most romantic stories of all times.
+Despite the fact that Shakespeare never actually visited Italy, this 14th-century building and its balcony are synonymous with one of the most romantic stories of all time.
 For that reason, Casa di Giulietta attracts visitors from all over the world.

 Here you can pose for photos with a statue of Juliet and see the bed inside the house that appeared in the Zeffirelli film version of ‘Romeo & Juliet’.
 More recently, Juliet’s House also featured in the blockbuster movie ‘Letters to Juliet’.